top of page

 Social Emotional Learning

-We use MindUp resources to support social emotional learning.
+MindUp resources support social emotional learning.
 MindUp was founded to help children develop the knowledge and tools they need to manage stress, regulate emotions and face the challenges of the 21st century with optimism, resilience and compassion.

 Raising Hands